Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Case Studies

-Verification was performed subject to $\Spec=\Pr_{\geq0.95} [\GloballyOp^{\leq k}~\FullSet]$ (paths of length $k$ should remain in $\FullSet$ with probability at least 95\%) using $400$ datapoints for each action to construct the GPs.
-The $k=1$ and $k=\infty$ results, in Figures~\ref{fig:switched-1-step} and \ref{fig:switched-inf-step} respectively, show the regions where the system satisfies $\Spec$ regardless of which action is selected.
-The framework can handle a system with an arbitrary number actions so long there is data available for each action.
+Verification was performed subject to $\Spec=\Pr_{\geq0.95} [\GloballyOp^{\leq k}~\FullSet]$ (the probability of remaining in $\FullSet$ within the $k$ time steps is at least 95\%) using $400$ datapoints for each action to construct the GPs.
+The $k=1$ and $k=\infty$ results, in Figs.~\ref{fig:switched-1-step} and \ref{fig:switched-inf-step} respectively, show the regions where the system satisfies $\Spec$ regardless of which action is selected.
+The framework can handle a system with an arbitrary number of actions so long there is data available for each action.